starwolves/space/README.md

 You can see a video of Space Frontiers in action [here](https://youtu.be/Qa-Y_PxzeiI).

 ### Testing the game
 Please make sure you download and compile the latest stable branch of Space Frontiers server and not from the master branch.
-Also make sure that the stable server version matches the version of the Space Frontiers client that you have acquired at [comms.starwolves.io](https://comms.starwolves.io).
+Also make sure that the stable server branch version matches the version of the Space Frontiers client you have obtained.

 ### [StarWolves.io](https://starwolves.io)
 Star Wolves is a brand new gaming community that is pioneering the game Space Frontiers by hosting official servers for it and more.